 Also, the NGS Microshell can be very useful, so it has been added to the example system disk too.
 There is no need to replace the default DRI CCP with Microshell.
 In fact, replacing it permanently would remove the special

-EXIT function built into the DRI CCP to return to the shell.
+EXIT function, added to the CP/M-IDE version of the DRI CCP, used to return to the shell.

 CP/M Application Disks

 The CP/M Drives directory contains a number of CP/M disks containing commonly used applications, such as the Zork Series, BBC Basic, Hi-Tech C v3.09, and MS BASIC Compiler v5.3.
 The MS Basic (Interpreter) v5.29 for 8085/Z80 is available in the system drive.

 Of these applications above, the Hi-Tech C v3.09 suite continues to be updated and maintained by Tony Nicholson.
 Therefore it is useful to update the HITECHC.CPM.zip CP/M disk with the current release files.

 When commencing a new project it can be convenient to start with a new clean working drive.
 Either the